CallocGD/Geode-Bindings-Generator/README.md

 # Geode-Bindings-Generator
-A New commandline progam that hopefully will soon replace the currently used bidnings scripts in the [bindings repo](https://github.com/geode-sdk/bindings) it planned from the start that people should having to go out of thier way to install both node-js and python and many people might already be like that's a waste of diskspace and I agree.
+A New commandline progam that hopefully will soon replace the currently used bidnings scripts in the [bindings repo](https://github.com/geode-sdk/bindings).
+It was planned from the start beacue people shouldn't having to go out of their way to install both node-js and python and many people might already be like that's a waste of diskspace and I agree.
 Nobody should have to have had already installed java on top of that to use ghidra.
-The point here is that the installion process in order to use things is too much and I felt a simpler solution was required to solve this problem. so I am taking both my previously made python script and geode's node-js script and I am merging them together in rust.
+The point here is that the installion process in order to use things is way too much and I felt a simpler solution was required to solve this problem. so I am taking both my previously made python script and geode's node-js script and I am merging them together in rust.

 # Notes